flowingcharts/chartfiddle/README.md

 # chartfiddle
-An online playground for your JavaScript Charting
+An online playground for JavaScript Charting